Take Your Tri Swim from Mid-Pack to Top 10%!

 OK so this is a challenge!
 Getting in the water with people that you know are faster than you is tough, you need to be prepared for a few weeks of getting dropped and maybe having to miss the odd rep. But it will raise your standards.
 You’ll find that by toughing it out with the faster lane you’ll adapt to their pace, you’ll find ways of hanging in there whereas, if you stick with a slower group, you’ll be cruising.

-For the last year or so I’ve been swimming with my 9 (now 10 year old son).
+For the last year or so I’ve been swimming with my son.
 He’s extremely fast and I love swimming with him!
 My aim has been to continue keeping up with him as he gets older and inevitably faster.
 There’s no doubt that some time soon he’s going to be leaving me chasing his bubbles, the pace lines are beginning to cross!
 Update – the lines have very much crossed!

 However I’m determined to up my game, stay with his pace as long as a I can.
 Swimming with him has challenged me to work more on my fast-paced, shorter efforts rather than constantly working at threshold or ironman pace.
 This incentive has kept me pushing my limits and finding ways to keep improving.